kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 ## Configuration

-Kiali needs to be set up when the Istio registry is not accesible.
-This is done with a configuration item, istio_api_enabled.
+When the Istio API is known to be inaccessible Kiali should be configured via the `istio_api_enabled` configuration item.
 By default, istio_api_enabled is true.

 ```yaml